jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/qq Stakeholder engagement plan.md

+# qq Stakeholder engagement plan

 How will you deal with stakeholders?